wbkd/trello-tresor/README.md

 ### Options

-The options you can add to the `config.json` file or pass via command-line/environment variable are:
+The options you can add to the `config.json` file or pass via command-line/environment variables are:

 | Name        | Description                                       | Default                       |
 |-------------|---------------------------------------------------|-------------------------------|